SaraDArce/MadlandEnt-frontend/README.md

 ## Features

-- **Book Acts**: Users may inquire about booking their desired acts for their events.
+- **Book Acts**: Users may inquire about booking their desired acts for events.
 - **Browse Acts**: Users can browse artists
+- **View Videos**: Users can view artist videos prior to booking

 ## Stretch Features